 If your child lives in the home of a caregiving adult, as defined by law, or a foster home your child may attend the school district in which that residence is located.
 Execution of an affidavit under penalty of perjury pursuant to the Family Code by the caregiving adult is required to determine that your child lives in the caregiver's home.
-[EC 48204(a), 48980; FC 6550-6552]
+[EC 48204(a)(5), 48980; FC 6550-6552]

-4. Attendance in District Where Parent / Guardian is Employed resides outside the boundaries of the school district but is employed and lives with the student at the place of the parent's/guardian's employment within the boundaries of the school district for a minimum of three days during the school week; or a student whose parent/ guardian physically works within the boundaries of the school district for a minimum of 10 hours during the school week.
+4. Attendance in District Where Parent / Guardian is Employed

+The district may, but is not required to accept a transfer student whose parent/guardian resides outside the boundaries of the school district but is employed and lives with the student at the place of the parent's/guardian's employment within the boundaries of the school district for a minimum of three days during the school week; or a student whose parent/guardian physically works within the boundaries of the school district for a minimum of

+10 hours during the school week.
 [EC 48204(a)(7), 48980]